tun-rs/tun-rs/README.md

 1. Supporting TUN and TAP
 2. Supporting both IPv4 and IPv6
 3. Supporting Synchronous and Asynchronous API
-4. Supporting Tokio and async-std asynchronous runtimes
+4. Supports choosing between Tokio and async-io for asynchronous I/O operations.
 5. All platforms have consistent IP packets(macOS's 4-byte head information can be eliminated)
 6. Experimentally supporting shutdown for Synchronous version
 7. Supporting Offload (`TSO`/`GSO`) on Linux